cesardeltoroc/reading-notes/class1.md

 VSCode is a text editor for code and allows you to create code with many different languages.

 ## Extra Markups in html
+Comments made in HTML are wrapped inside of <!-- Comment for html -!>
+The id attribute can be used to identify a specific element on a page.